shen1802/Python-Course/README.md

 How to loop through a list in different ways
 ## Chapter 5 - If statements
 Introduction on how to use if, if-else, if-elif-else
+## Chapter 6 - Dictionaries
+Introduction to dictionaries